Velo3D Inc. (VLD) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for VLD is $3.60, which is $1.53 above than the current price.
-The public float for VLD is 158.43M, and at present, short sellers hold a 6.34% of that float.
-The average trading volume of VLD on March 21, 2023 was 1.81M shares.
+The average price point forecasted by analysts for Velo3D Inc. (VLD) is $3.60, which is $1.6 above the current market price.
+The public float for VLD is 158.43M, and currently, short sellers hold a 6.34% ratio of that float.
+The average trading volume of VLD on March 24, 2023 was 1.79M shares.

 VLD’s Market Performance